-Take note of this important information to ensure you know your rights when renting
+Take note of this important information to ensure you know your rights when renting.

-Do I need to pay for broken items?
+Do I need to pay for repairs?

 Am I entitled to compensation?